threefoldtecharchive/jumpscale9_prefab/modules/README.md

-# How to add new module to prefab
+# How to add a new module to prefab
 1- Find a suitable subpackage to put your module in. apps, db, ...

-2- Create a class for you component, make it inherit from PrefabApp You can get PrefabApp like this
+2- Create a class for your component, let it inherit from PrefabApp

 ```python
 from Jumpscale import j